hbctraining/spatial_nanocourse/lessons/visium_hd.md

 object_filt
 ```

-And we can see that there is now a "data" layer in our Seurat object.
+And we can see that there is now a new "data" layer in the Seurat object.

 <p align="center">
 <img src="../img/Seurat_object_with_normalized_data_labelled.png" width="700">